jgm/pandoc/doc/lua-filters.md

 executable.

-Starting with version 2.0, pandoc makes it possible to write filters in lua without any external dependencies at all.
-A lua interpreter (version 5.3) and a lua library for creating pandoc filters is built into the pandoc executable.
-Pandoc data types are marshalled to lua directly, avoiding the overhead of writing JSON to stdout and reading it from stdin.
+Starting with version 2.0, pandoc makes it possible to write filters in Lua without any external dependencies at all.
+A Lua interpreter (version 5.3) and a Lua library for creating pandoc filters is built into the pandoc executable.
+Pandoc data types are marshalled to Lua directly, avoiding the overhead of writing JSON to stdout and reading it from stdin.

-Here is an example of a lua filter that converts strong emphasis to small caps:
+Here is an example of a Lua filter that converts strong emphasis to small caps:

 ``` lua